chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![Kichen Tales welcome message](static/images/kitchen-tales-welcome.webp)

+- The 'Welcome to Kitchen Tales' section when you first arrive on the homepage should be enough for users to understand the concept of the website, there is a button to sign up to create an account and share recipes.
+There is also an image of some cooked dishes and a menu.

 *[As a User, I can view recipes, without having to sign-up to enjoy the site's content](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/11)*

 ![Kichen Tales recipes tab](static/images/kitchen-tales-recipes-tab.webp)

+- Any user can view all recipes from the recipes tab in the nav section at the top of every page.

 ![Kichen Tales recipes](static/images/kitchen-tales-recipes.webp)